How I installed every Garuda spin on one partition

 "Show me!"

-Run sudo blkid -s PARTUUID -o value /dev/sdXY, where sdXY is the Btrfs partition.
+Run sudo blkid -s PARTUUID -o value /dev/sdXY, where sdXY is the EFI partition.

-Or, just run sudo blkid and find the PARTUUID= value for the Btrfs partition in the output.
+Or, just run sudo blkid and find the PARTUUID= value for the EFI partition in the output.

 Add that value to the volume entry: